 - We help people apply for aid including identification cards and other tools to battle poverty like Food Stamps, Medicaid or TANF (Temporary Assistance for Needy Families).

-- Every client meets with a licensed mental health counselor and a caseworker.
+- Every client meets with a licensed mental health counselor on our staff and a clinically trained caseworker.

 - GED certification is required of every graduate who needs it.